usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 The Department also understands that public entities are likely already familiar with WCAG 2.1 Level AA or will be able to become familiar quickly.
-This is because WCAG 2.1 Level AA has been available since 2018, 47 and it builds upon WCAG 2.0, which has been in existence since 2008 and has been established for years as a benchmark for accessibility.
+This is because WCAG 2.1 Level AA has been available since 2018, {% fn 47 %} and it builds upon WCAG 2.0, which has been in existence since 2008 and has been established for years as a benchmark for accessibility.
 According to the Department’s research, WCAG 2.1 is already being increasingly used by members of the public and State and local government entities.
 At least ten States now use, or aim to use, WCAG 2.1 as a standard for their websites, indicating increased familiarity with and use of the standard.
-In fact, as commenters also noted, the Department recently included WCAG 2.1 in several settlement agreements with covered entities addressing inaccessible websites.
-48
+In fact, as commenters also noted, the Department recently included WCAG 2.1 in several settlement agreements with covered entities addressing inaccessible websites. {% fn 48 %}

 The Department expects, and heard in public comments, that web developers and professionals who work for or with public entities are likely to be familiar with WCAG 2.1